cyberark/conjur/docs/integrations/conjur-api-ruby.md

 ---

-The [Conjur Ruby API](https://github.com/cyberark/conjur-api-ruby) provides a robust programmatic interface to Conjur.
+The [Conjur Ruby API](https://github.com/cyberark/conjur-api-ruby) provides a robust programmatic interface for talking to a Conjur server from within your Ruby project.
 You can use the Ruby API to authenticate with Conjur, load policies, fetch secrets, and more.
+Integration with Conjur provides a variety of additional benefits including being able to store security policy as code, automated secret rotation, and audit logs.

 {% include toc.md key='integration' %}